-The consolidated financial statements comprise the financial statements of the Company and its subsidiary as of September 30, 2015 and December 31, 2014.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiary as of December 31, 2015 and 2014 and for each of the three years in the period ended December 31, 2015.

 Subsidiaries are all entities over which the Company or its subsidiary has control.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

 Specifically, the Group controls an investee if and only if the Group has:

-- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - Exposure, or rights, to variable returns from its involvement with the investee: and, - The ability to use its power over the investee to affect its returns.
+- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - Exposure, or rights, to variable returns from its involvement with the investee; and, - The ability to use its power over the investee to affect its returns.